cloud-ru-tech/uikit-product/packages/welcome-tour/README.md

 ## Usage

-If you want to hide Back button for WelcomeTour, do not pass the backButtonText prop.
+If you want to hide Back button for WelcomeTour, do not pass the backButtonProps prop.

 ```typescript jsx
     <div id='test-1'>